Wells Fargo's loan book shrinks, profit misses estimates

 Analyst pressed Wells Fargo executives on a call to discuss the results about when they could expect to see a turning point.
 The bank could soon ramp up auto lending again, the executives said, without giving a specific time frame.

-“I would say that we’re happy that it was sort of stabilized and we’re now viewing the origination path is growing,” Chief Financial Officer John Shrewsberry said.
+“I would say that we’re happy that it was sort of stabilized and we’re now viewing the origination path is growing,” Shrewsberry said.

-The mortgage business weighed on the income the bank makes from fees, which fell 8 percent in the quarter to $9 billion.
+The bank’s mortgage business weighed on the income it makes from fees, which fell 8 percent in the quarter to $9 billion.

 Intensifying price competition for mortgages hurt margins and borrower prepayments cut into servicing fees.
-The bank also said a program that helps customers avoid overdraft charges dented fee income.
+The bank also said a programme that helps customers avoid overdraft charges dented fee income.

 Even with loan balances falling, the bank’s net interest income rose 1 percent, helped by higher interest rates.

-One consequence of the slow loan and deposit growth is that the bank does not have to worry about bumping up against a regulator-imposed cap on its balance sheet.
+One consequence of Wells Fargo’s slow loan and deposit growth is that the bank does not have to worry about bumping up against a regulator-imposed cap on its balance sheet.

 The Federal Reserve has ordered Wells Fargo to keep assets below $1.95 trillion until the bank’s governance and controls improve.